AlexShRz/alette-os/apps/marketing/docs/getting-started/request-modes.md

 using [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) internally.
 :::
 :::warning
-Request cancellation is different from request abortion - cancellation does not throw errors, while abortion does (more on this later).
+Request cancellation does not throw errors.
 :::

 To subscribe to request state changes, use `when()`: